syncfusion-content/reactjs-docs/ReactJS/SplitButton/Getting-Started.md

 {% endhighlight %}

-This will render splitButton component on executing.
+This will render SplitButton component on executing.

 ## Configure Properties